1982 Wilkes-Barre shootings: Aftermath

-On June 6, 1983, Bank's trial began at the Luzerne County Courthouse in Wilkes Barre, Pennsylvania.
+On June 6, 1983, Banks' trial began at the Luzerne County Courthouse in Wilkes Barre, Pennsylvania.
+Albert Joseph Flora Jr. was appointed to be his defense attorney.
 Banks insisted on testifying.
 He said that he had only wounded some of the victims and police had killed them.
 Several scene witnesses, Banks family members, and Olsen testified.
 Olsen identified Banks as the person who shot him and left him for dead.
 Closing arguments took place on June 21, 1983.
 Banks' attorney argued that he was insane, but the jury found Banks guilty of 12 counts of first-degree murder, one count of third-degree murder, attempted murder, aggravated assault, and one count each of robbery, theft, and endangering the life of another person.
 On June 22, 1983, the jury recommended the death penalty.

 Banks was incarcerated in the maximum-security unit at Huntingdon until November 1985.
 His appeals reached the U.S. Supreme Court, but it refused to overturn his verdict.
 He was then sent to the Correctional Institute at Graterford, where he was housed in a contained housing unit.

 From 1987 to 2000, Banks' attorneys continued to appeal his case.
 The U.S. Supreme Court refused to hear his attorneys' argument that he lacked the mental competency to be executed.
-Pennsylvania Governor Tom Ridge twice signed a death warrant for Banks; however, both times federal appellate courts have stayed his execution.
+Pennsylvania Governor Tom Ridge twice signed a death warrant for Banks; however, both times federal appellate courts stayed his execution.

-In 2001, 2006, and 2008 the court held hearings about the mental state of Banks to determine if he could be executed.
+In 2001, 2006, and 2008, the court held hearings about the mental state of Banks to determine if he could be executed.
 He exhibited delusional behavior that caused the court to rule him incompetent for execution.
 During this period, various appeals were being heard by state and federal courts.
 In 2010, another hearing was held on his competency; his attorney said his mental state had deteriorated significantly since 1982.
-Judge Joseph M. Augello ruled that Banks was mentally incompetent for execution or to assist his attorneys in seeking clemency.
-He would continue to be held in a restricted housing unit at Graterford prison.
-As of September 2017, he was still on death row in Pennsylvania.
+A judge ruled that Banks was mentally incompetent for execution or to assist his attorneys in seeking clemency.
+He would continue to be held in a restricted housing unit at Graterford Prison.
+In September 2017, he was still on death row in Pennsylvania.
 He was later transferred to SCI-Phoenix in May 2018.

+On November 2, 2025, Banks died at the age of 83 in his cell at SCI-Phoenix.
+The coroner said in a statement that an autopsy was performed, and the cause of death was kidney cancer.

 Determined incompetent for execution

 During appeals of his case, Banks was examined more than once in competency hearings by the court to determine if he was competent for execution.
-He has been found mentally incompetent on three occasions.
-In 2006 psychiatrists testified that he was "psychotic, delusional and irrational."
-In May 2010, Luzerne County Common Pleas judge Joseph Augello held a new hearing and determined that Banks was mentally incompetent for execution or to assist his attorney in a clemency appeal.
-As of September 2017, he was held in a restricted housing unit at Graterford prison.
+He was found mentally incompetent on three occasions.
+In 2006, psychiatrists testified that he was "psychotic, delusional, and irrational."
+In May 2010, a Luzerne County Common Pleas judge held a new hearing and determined that Banks was mentally incompetent for execution or to assist his attorney in a clemency appeal.
+In September 2017, he was held in a restricted housing unit at Graterford prison.
 He was relocated to SCI Phoenix following the 2018 closure of SCI Graterford.